VINEET-SIKARWAR/Complaint_project/README.md

 Complaint Management System

 A full-stack web application to manage student complaints across multiple hostels in college.
+Built during Hackathon 2025 using React, Node.js, TypeScript, Prisma, and PostgreSQL.

-Built during Hackathon 2025  using React + Node.js + TypeScript + Prisma + PostgreSQL.
+This system allows students to file complaints, track their status, and enables staff and admins to manage, assign, and resolve complaints efficiently.

 ⚡ Tech Stack